shahar-lab/bayesian_analysis_in_r/README.md

 ### power analysis
 Unlike in NHST (null-hypothesis-significance-testing), Bayesian analysis focuses on parameter estimation.
 Thus, we are not focusing on the chance of obtaining a specific point-estimate (e.g point-null hypothesis) but are satisfied with **precisly** estimating our parameter of interest.
 Our "criterion of interest" will therefore be whether or not our Credible Interval (CI) is narrow enough for us to be certain about our results.

-The following code simulates a power analysis for a simple linear regression model having only an intercept.
+The following code simulates a power analysis for a simple linear regression model having only an intercept (it takes a while to run).
 ```
 library(brms)
 library(cmdstanr)